bvda/hack-your-education-ece/slides/slides/1_problem_solving/1-problem_basic_skills.md

 ## Reference

-* Think like a programmer
+* Think like a programmer by V. Anton Spraul
 * Giphy
 * https://kata-log.rocks/elephant-carpaccio